Xeverous/the_website/website/pages/cpp/tutorials/accelerated/xxx/casts/index.rst

     What if RTTI is disabled?

 Most compilers, if given ``-fno-rtti`` option (or equivalent) treat RTTI-requiring :cch:`dynamic_cast` expressions as ill-formed.
-For more information see typeof article TODO link.
+For more information see typeof article TOWRITE.

     Are :cch:`static_cast` casts and :cch:`dynamic_cast` upcasts only an abstraction?
 Do they compile to any machine instructions?